parkerwsd91/google-homepage/README.md

-First project - replicating Google homepage to practice html and CSS
+First project - replicating Google homepage to practice html and css